oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 https://myfavekdramas.com/dramas?search=<img src=1 onerror="alert('Doh!')"/>
 ```

 You may think that you'd never navigate to a link like that!
 Who would?!
 But let's remember, in a previous post, you _did_ click the link in your spam email to send money to your high school sweetheart.
-Pointing this out is not judgment but merely pointing out the past behavior of clicking fishy links.
+This isn't meant as a judgment; no one is immune to clicking fishy links.
 Also, agitators are pretty tricksy.
-They might use URL shorteners to obscure it.
+They might use URL shorteners to obscure the risk.

 ### DOM-based XSS

-In this attack, the agitator takes advantage of Web APIs and occurs entirely within the SPA.
-This attack is pretty much identical to Reflective XSS.
+In this attack, the agitator takes advantage of Web APIs.
+The attack occurs entirely within the SPA, and it's pretty much identical to Reflective XSS.

 Let's say our application depends on an external resource—the app embeds an `<iframe>` for showing trailers for the K-Dramas and sets the `iframe`'s `src` attribute to an external site.
 So our code might look like this.